karlsoderby/karlhafsa/karlsketch/README.md

+## !!Karl Söderby's sketch
+This is a sketch of a LED triggered from the browser.
+It runs a function that will dim LED1 from 0-255, and will turn on LED1, 2 & 3 when it hits a certain value.
+It also turns them off in order.

 # Controlling Arduino from browser

 Simple code that works on Arduino Micro, using the Cylon.js library and websockets to control your Arduino board from the browser.